-Hepatocellular carcinoma (HCC) is the most common primary liver cancer and has become the third leading cause of cancerrelated death worldwide (1, 2).
-The main risk factors for liver carcinogenesis are chronic liver diseases, such as viral hepatitis, alcoholic, or nonalcoholic steatohepatitis (ASH/NASH), expo-
+Human HCC is the most common primary liver cancer and has become the third leading cause of cancer related death worldwide (1, 2).
+The main risk factors for liver carcinogenesis are chronic liver diseases such as viral hepatitis, alcoholic or nonalcoholic steatohepatitis (ASH/NASH), exposure to aflatoxin or genetic disposition (e.g. α1-antitrypsin deficiency) (3).
+Dietary induced liver cancer is an emerging problem in developed as well as in developing countries (4, 5).